Modal Auxiliary helping verbs

 The teacher must punish him

-He must be punished by the teacher
+He must be punished by the

 Tony will give Anna a gift tonight

-Anna will be given a gift by Tony tonight
+Anna will be given a gift by Tony

 All people can punch that thief